vipankumar87/symfony2-on-pagodabox/guides/Symfony 2.3.x on PagodaBox.md

-Configuring & Deploying Symfony 2.3.x for PagodaBox with a MySQL Database
+Configuring & Deploying Symfony2.3.x for PagodaBox with a MySQL Database
 ==========================

+### The extended version of [27 Steps to Bootstrap](Abridged.md)

 Tested against: